rogerthat39/100-days-of-code/log.md

 **Today's Progress:** More testing, and cleaning up the code (writing comments)

 **Thoughts:** I guess it's a good sign if the computer is beating me the majority of the time?
-Like, since I wrote the program, is it a case of me being smarter than myself?
 I wasn't expecting the algorithm to be that good yet.
 Although since it's a card game, maybe it depends on luck more than anything.
+I wonder if I should try to improve the computer's decisions like I was planning to, since surely it isn't that fun to play a computer that relentlessly pounds the user into the dust each time.
+It's supposed to be for the player's benefit, so they should be able to win some/most of the time due to their own skill.

 ## Day 42: 4 January, 2019